-1.4 Pupils come from a range of professional and other family backgrounds, whose heritage reflects that of the local area.
-Nationally standardised test data provided by the school indicate the ability of the pupils in the junior and senior sections of the school is above average.
-The school has identified 56 pupils as having special educational needs and/or disabilities, which include dyslexia and dyspraxia, 52 of whom receive additional specialist help.
-No pupil in the school has an education, health and care plan or statement of special educational needs.
-Also, 34 pupils have English as an additional language, 9 of whom receive additional support.
-Data used by the school have identified 91 pupils as being the most able in its population, and the curriculum is modified for them and for other pupils because of their special talents in sport, music, and drama.
+1.4 Pupils come from a range of professional and business families and live within approximately a 20-mile radius of the school.
+The school population reflects the ethnic diversity of the area.
+Nationally standardised test data provided by the school indicate that the ability of the pupils is above average in the junior and senior divisions and broadly average in the sixth form.
+The school has identified 136 pupils as having special educational needs and/or disabilities, which include dyslexia and dyspraxia, all of whom receive additional specialist help.
+Two pupils in the school have an education, health and care plan or a statement of special educational needs.
+English is an additional language for 40 pupils, whose needs are supported by their classroom teachers.
+Data used by the school have identified 196 pupils as being the most able in the school's population, and the curriculum is modified for them.